20 Fun Preschool Activities Using Everyday Items

 Rock Paintings

-If you have a lot of rocks, paint rocks, they can be on display outside.
-You can use one rock for a body and smaller rocks for different parts of the body.
-Get those creative juices flowing.
+If you have a lot of rocks, paint rocks so that they can be on display outside.
+You can use one rock for a body and smaller rocks for different parts of the body to create a rock person.
+Get those creative juices flowing!

 R. Scheel, Fun-Attic, Inc.